bethanybclements/bethanybclements.github.io/_pages/research.md

 Publications
 ======
 <br>
-**Recognition Memory as a Function of Word Slot and Contrastive Accenting in the Visual World Paradigm** [in review]
+**Recognition Memory as a Function of Word Slot and Contrastive Accenting in the Visual World Paradigm** [in review; citation to come]
-* Examines the effects of prosodic prominence (via contrastive-pitch accenting) on language processing and memory (pitch accent-memory link established through eye-tracking in the VWP)
+* This paper (a replication-extension of Fraundorf et al. 2010) establishes a link between pitch accenting, visual attention, and recognition memory in the VWP.
+We draw from previous theories regarding the processing of prosodic prominence and audiovisual stimuli to support a contrast-representation account of pitch accenting: contrastive-pitch accents divert limited working memory resources AWAY from non-accented contrastive alternatives, improving recognition memory for accented items.

 <br>